-The physical indication may be visible while the individual is under the influence of ketamine, however, they may fade quickly once the drug is metabolized and no longer in the user’s system.
+The physical indication may be visible while the individual is under the influence of ketamine.
+However, they may fade quickly once the drug is metabolized and no longer in the user’s system.
 If someone close to you is using ketamine, you may notice one or more of the following symptoms:

 The psychological dependence of a ketamine addiction is often defined by a strong and almost constant desire or craving to experience the effects of the drug.
-The most prominent of these effects include an incredibly strong psychedelic high, generally accompanied by extremely vivid or intense hallucinations.
-In some situations, the user will be trying to experience the highly dissociative effects that are reported to feel like leaving your body.
+The most prominent effects include an incredibly strong psychedelic high, generally accompanied by extremely vivid or intense hallucinations.
+In addition, in some situations, the user will be trying to experience the highly dissociative effects that are reported to feel like leaving your body.
 This is known as going into the “k hole”, or “k-holing” when it is achieved, and it is often a sign that the user has taken a significant dosage.

-Though there is generally considered to be minimal harm from the occasional use of ketamine, there are users who live with a ketamine addiction and use larger quantities or much more often, which can lead to very large reductions in emotional and psychological stability, leading some users to display behaviors similar to schizophrenic patients and psychotics.
+Though there is generally considered to be minimal harm from the occasional use of ketamine, there are users who live with a ketamine addiction and use larger quantities or much more often, which can lead to very large reductions in emotional and psychological stability, leading to some users to display behaviors similar to schizophrenic patients and psychotics.

 Some of the most common symptoms of ketamine withdrawal include:

-Withdrawals last as little as 72 hours, but can last several weeks.
+Withdrawals last as little as 72 hours but can last several weeks.
 Days 1-3 will be acute withdrawal symptoms.
 This can include: